wilferraciolli/fullCycle-liveTrackingRoutes/backend/nestjs-api/README.md

 alternativetely, you can pass the --build flag force the build to happen rather than using the current image Eg `docker-compose up --build`

-once docker compose is up, then on the terminal type in `docker compose exec app bash` this will allow you to see what the content of the service called `app` is very useful to check the content of what the container has, simply type `ls` on the container bash session and it will display its content or manually starting the app eg `npm `
+once docker compose is up, then on the terminal type in `docker compose exec app bash` this will allow you to see what the content of the service called `app` is very useful to check the content of what the container has, simply type `ls` on the container bash session and it will display its content or manually starting the app eg `npm run start:dev`

 ![5-conatiner-bash.png](../images/5-conatiner-bash.png)

 ## Nest JS CLI commands